akanadocs/docs-test/ag/security_config/AddIdentitySystem/claims_based.md

 You are taken to the *Claim Configuration* screen.
 6. Enter *Issuer Details*:
   * **Issuer Name** - A URI that uniquely represents a claim issuer.
 If the claim token is SAML, the issuer identifier must match the issuer URL in the SAML token.
-  * **Issuer Certificate** - an X509 Certificate of the issuer.
+  * **Issuer Certificate** - An X509 Certificate of the issuer.
 It is used by Policy Manager to verify the signature of the claim token at runtime.
   * Click **Choose File** to upload your certificate.
 7. Enter *XPath and Namespace Configuration Details*.
   *  **Identity XPath** - An XPath string function that will be evaluated against the claim token during runtime.
 The result of the evaluation will be used as the identifier of the requester and saved as part of the usage data.